 On Empowering Diversity on Teams

 “It’s important to have diversity in the room, in your product management team, in your scrum team.
-The reason is because you’re building products for emerging global folks.
+The reason is that you’re building products for emerging global folks.
 For an emerging global demographic, that demographic is ever-changing.
 Their needs are ever-changing.
 So how do you do what they want?
-How can you have empathy if you don’t have people in your organization that look like them and think like them?
-Look at you and me, Patrick.
-You and I have diverse geography, diverse background, diverse circumstances.
-Certain things will impact me a certain way and they won’t impact you that way, while other certain things will impact you a certain way and they won’t impact me that way.
-If you and I are building a product together, we can take those perspectives and build an awesome product that my community can use and your community can use.
-So that’s why it’s important.
+How can you have empathy if you don’t have people in your organization that look like them and think like them?”

 On How to Grow with Diversity Management